grant-appzen-12/docs/content/content.md

 ## SSO

+{% hint style="info" %}
+Single Sign-On (SSO) allows your users to authenticate through your Identity Provider (IdP) when accessing AppZen.
+{% endhint %}

 ### Introduction

+{% hint style="info" %}
+Before setting up SSO, please understand these key points:
-1. Only users marked as 'External' in the User module in System Admin will be able to log in using SSO.
+* Only users marked as 'External' in the User module in System Admin will be able to log in using SSO.
-2. Claims-based authorization allows roles and organization access to be assigned to users using your IDP.
+* Claims-based authorization allows roles and organization access to be assigned to users using your IDP.
-3. On enabling Claims Based Authorization, role/org access will no longer be allowed in Appzen.
+* On enabling Claims Based Authorization, role/org access will no longer be allowed in Appzen.
-   * In case of issues, try the following debugging steps.
+{% endhint %}

+{% hint style="warning" %}
-   * Users are not able to see the certain feature as per their role - this could be due to the user not signing out of IDP.
+**Troubleshooting**: If users cannot see certain features as per their role - this could be due to the user not signing out of IDP.
 Ask the user to log in from an incognito window.
+{% endhint %}

-4. Click on 'Download Authorization Strings' to view the roles, organization (Expense Audit), and entities (Autonomous AP) expected by Appzen.
+1. Click on 'Download Authorization Strings' to view the roles, organization (Expense Audit), and entities (Autonomous AP) expected by Appzen.
-5. View documentation to preview sample assertion schema.
+2. View documentation to preview sample assertion schema.

 ### Configuration

+{% hint style="info" %}
-1. Appzen only supports SP-based SSO.
+AppZen only supports SP-based SSO.
+To enable SSO, you'll need to upload a metadata file from your IDP.
+{% endhint %}

-2. To enable SSO, upload a metadata file from your IDP in Appzen.
+1. Upload a metadata file from your IDP in Appzen.
-   1. The file must have a .XML extension.
+   * The file must have a .XML extension.
-   2. The following information must be present in the file:
+   * The following information must be present in the file:
-      1. IDP Issuer URI - can be found against the attribute entityID= in the meta-data file
+     * IDP Issuer URI - can be found against the attribute entityID= in the meta-data file
-      2. IDP Single Sign-on URL - can be found against the Location= in the following tag: SingleSignOnService\
-         Binding="urn:oasis:names:tc:SAML:2.0:bindings: HTTP-Redirect" Location="
+     * IDP Single Sign-on URL - can be found against the Location= in the following tag: SingleSignOnService Binding="urn:oasis:names:tc:SAML:2.0:bindings: HTTP-Redirect" Location="
-      3. IDP Signature certificate: the certificate can be found in the metadata file from the following tag:ds: X509Certificate
+     * IDP Signature certificate: the certificate can be found in the metadata file from the following tag:ds: X509Certificate

-3. Appzen will generate the following once the metadata file is uploaded.
+2. Appzen will generate the following once the metadata file is uploaded:
-   1. Assertion consumer service (ACS) URL
+   * Assertion consumer service (ACS) URL
-   2. Audience URI
+   * Audience URI
-   3. Metadata file
+   * Metadata file

-4. Download the metadata file or use the URL/URI and configure it in your IDP.
+3. Download the metadata file or use the URL/URI and configure it in your IDP.

 ### Testing